ajcastany/cw2-librarysrv/README.md

 ### L2 - Get a list of a User’s current Loans

+![alt][get-loan-list]

+Search on a user name or barcode will return the list of books loaned by those users that match..

 ### L3 - Get the User currently borrowing a Book

-## Extended
+On book search, if the books are loaned:

+![alt][book-loaned-list]

+It shows the user borrowing the book, It will also allow the operator to return the book (deleting it from the loans table) or to extend the due date of the book on loan.
+**BUG**: If the user search returns more than one item, selecting a day and clicking on loan will update the entry for all user rendered by the app.
+This behaviour has been solved in previous functions, but time constraints prevented its implementation here.

+![alt][alert-returned]

+Clicking on return book will ask to confirm the user that's returning the book.

+![alt][extend-due-date]

 ## ChangeLog

 ## Known Bugs:

- - Error on deleteting book (cause unknown): `XML Parsing Error: no element found Location: http://localhost:8000/api/books/15 Line Number 1, Column 1`
+ - Fix: Function has been refactored:  Error on deleteting book (cause unknown): `XML Parsing Error: no element found Location: http://localhost:8000/api/books/15 Line Number 1, Column 1`
  - User has to wait a few seconds for the sqlite database to unlock when adding a book with more than one autor.  setTimeout has been added to the function, but does not seem to have any effect.

 You can visit this project [github.com](https://github.com/ajcastany/cw2-librarysrv).